katwik/spr-game/README.md

 ## Credits

-Inspiration was taken from [Developed by Ed](https://developedbyed.com/) and his youtube-tutorial on how to create a rock paper scissors game.
-I changed and edited the code to make it my own.
-The images used was taken from his tutorial.
+* Inspiration was taken from [geeksforgeeks](https://www.geeksforgeeks.org/rock-paper-and-scissor-game-using-javascript/)
+* w3 schools was used as references to check syntax for coding and for general queries
+* [Developed by Ed](https://www.youtube.com/watch?v=qWPtKtYEsN4) tutorial for creating rock paper scissors game
+* The images were taken from [Developed by Ed](https://developedbyed.com/)

 ## Acknowledgments